codyebberson/js13k-vite-plugins/README.md

 Pass in options to configure specific plugins.

-For example, change the Google Closure Compiler level to "SIMPLE" (from default "ADVANCED").
+For example, change the Advzip shrink level to "fast" (from default "insane").

 ```ts
 // vite.config.ts